 Significantly expanded standard equipment increases comfort, selectable daytime running light signatures and flexible subscriptions for functions on demand ensure a high degree of individualization.
 With a higher battery capacity, DC charging at fast-charging stations and an electric range of up to 143 kilometers (88.9 miles), the Audi A3 Sportback TFSI e combines dynamic driving performance with increased comfort.
-The A3 allstreet, a distinctive crossover, is a new addition to the portfolio.
+The A3 allstreet, the A3 family’s distinctive crossover, complements the portfolio.
 With its characteristic off-road look, three centimeters more ground clearance than the A3 Sportback and the raised seating position, it offers an SUV-like driving experience and a high level of functionality.
 The Audi S3 is displaying a new level of driving dynamics: Its more powerful turbocharged four-cylinder engine with 333 PS and 420 Nm combines with the torque splitter, new steering knuckles, and optimized steering for strong performance and agile handling.
-The Audi RS 3, the top model and pinnacle of performance, is now even sportier with the upgrade.
+What’s more, the Audi RS 3, the series' five-cylinder-powered top model and pinnacle of performance is even sportier since the upgrade.
+Limited to 750 units, the special model Audi RS 3 competition limited demonstrates its uniqueness with exclusive features such as a coilover suspension, neodymium gold interior, and special paint in Malachite green.

 It impresses with a cleverly designed body concept and lots of variability, offering plenty of space for everyday life as well as for demanding recreational activities.
 Whether on long trips or city driving, the adaptive air suspension and all-wheel steering ensure a smooth ride and sporty handling in equal measure.
 Additional highlights include intuitive operating and infotainment concepts, new digital lighting technology, and intelligent driver assistance systems.